hcltw/hcltw.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to display in Biography blox
 organizations:
-  - name: 'Opening for Jobs'
+  - name: Opening for Jobs
-    url: '
+    url:

 # Social network links
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.